 We develop pricing strategies based on country-specific circumstances, such as patient affordability, the local healthcare system and other social and economic factors.
 When setting the price of our medicines in developed markets, we apply a value-based approach to balance reward for innovation with access and affordability.
 We price our medicines according to the value and outcomes they bring to patients, providers and payers while being sensitive to market and societal expectations.

 In developing countries, we use innovative pricing structures as part of our access strategies to extend product reach.
-We also do not file patents for our medicines in least developed countries (LDCs) and low-income countries, and do not enforce historic patents that we have in those countries.
+We also do not file patents for our medicines in the least developed countries (LDCs) and low-income countries, and do not enforce historic patents that we have in those countries.
 This allows generic companies to manufacture and supply generic versions of GSK medicines in those countries.

 Access to Vaccines

 We are a long-standing partner of Gavi, the Vaccine Alliance, which funds immunisation programmes for some of the world’s poorest countries.
 Gavi-eligible countries always get our lowest prices, which can be as little as one-tenth of those for developed nations.
-Gavi supports countries with a GNI per head of less than $1,580.
-Eight Gavi countries are now using our new four-dose vial presentation of our Synflorix pneumococcal vaccine, designed to address cold chain challenges in hot countries, and our Rotarix vaccine is available in 36 Gavi countries to protect against rotavirus.
+Gavi supports countries with a GNI per head of less than $1,630.
+In 2020, we supplied Synflorix, our pneumococcal vaccine, to eight Gavi-eligible countries and one former Gavi country, and our Rotarix vaccine is available in 39 Gavi countries to protect against rotavirus.